-N.B.
-Please also read all the guidance and requirements on the website.
-The Assessment Only route to QTS is only for those unqualified teachers who are already meeting the Teachers’ Standards.
-It is NOT a training route.
+Assessment Only is only for those unqualified teachers who are already meeting the Teachers’ Standards.
+It is not a training route.

 Gaining QTS will give you parity with other qualified teachers across the country.
 It will enable you to teach in any school in the country whether an independent school or a maintained state school.
 It will also allow you to teach at any level.